phirestalker/beets-musicintegrity/README.md

 3. change to the directory containing the files
 4. type: python3 setup.py install
 # Configuration
     par2_exe:		Set the location of your par2 executable.
 Tries to find it in path by default
     recovery:		Set the percentage of the recovery files (default is 15%)
-memory:			Set the amount of memory par2 will use (default is 1024 MB or 1 GB)
     extra_args:		A list of other commandline options for par2 creation.
-Note: -q is already used
-			For a list of acceptable values see: http://manpages.org/par2 enter as a list like ['-u', '-l']
+Note: -q is already used For a list of acceptable values see: http://manpages.org/par2 enter as a list like ['-u', '-l']
 # Usage